Env. Consulting Government Contracts in New Mexico

 Env.
 Consulting in New Mexico

 New Mexico's Env.
-Consulting Services procurement is controlled by a narrow agency base: Department of the Army and Bureau of Land Management together account for 63% of all awards worth $116.1M in total obligated spending.
+Consulting Services procurement is controlled by a narrow agency base: Department of the Army and Bureau of Land Management together account for 63% of all awards worth $118.1M in total obligated spending.
 This dual-agency dominance means contractors in New Mexico must build relationships with both to access the majority of contract dollars.
-On the vendor side, the market is incumbent-heavy: the top 3 contractors — Unknown, ENVIRONMENTAL MANAGEMENT & PLANNING SOLUTIONS LLC, STATISTICAL RESEARCH INC — hold 76% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.
+On the vendor side, the market is incumbent-heavy: the top 3 contractors — Unknown, ENVIRONMENTAL MANAGEMENT & PLANNING SOLUTIONS LLC, RURAL AND TRIBAL ENVIRONMENTAL SOLUTIONS, INC — hold 75% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.

 Analysis computed from SAM.gov and USAspending.gov data · Updated daily

-New Mexico has 5 open env. consulting contract opportunities as of 2026-05-30, with 4 likely recompetes identified.
-Top markets include Unknown, Albuquerque, White Sands Missile Range.
+New Mexico has 8 open env. consulting contract opportunities as of 2026-07-14, with 3 likely recompetes identified.
+Top markets include Unknown, Albuquerque, Gallup.

 Open Opportunities